Product

 Contact us

-1. Appearance: Husky puppies have a fluffy double coat that helps protect them from cold weather.
+1. Appearance: Husky puppies have a fluffy double coat that protects them from cold weather.
 They come in various colors and patterns, including black, white, gray, and copper.
 Their eyes can be blue, brown, or a combination of both.

-2. Exercise and activity: Huskies are an active breed and require plenty of exercise and mental stimulation.
-As puppies, they have lots of energy to burn, so make sure to provide them with regular playtime, walks, and opportunities to explore.
+2. Exercise and Activity: Huskies are an active breed and require plenty of exercise and mental stimulation.
+As puppies, they have lots of energy to burn, so ensure they get regular playtime, walks, and opportunities to explore.

-4. Grooming: Huskies have a dense double coat that requires regular brushing to prevent matting and shedding.
-During shedding season, they "blow their coat" and shed heavily, so be prepared for increased grooming during that time.
+4. Grooming: Huskies have a dense double coat that requires regular brushing to prevent matting and excessive shedding.
+During shedding season, they "blow their coat" and shed heavily, so be prepared for increased grooming.

-5. Temperament: Huskies are known for their friendly and outgoing nature.
+5. Temperament: Huskies are friendly and outgoing.
 They are generally good with people, including children, and can be sociable with other dogs when properly socialized.
-However, they do have a strong prey drive and may not be suitable for households with small pets like rabbits or hamsters.
+However, due to their strong prey drive, they may not be suitable for households with small pets like rabbits or hamsters.

-7. Health: Like any dog breed, Huskies can be prone to certain health issues, including hip dysplasia, eye problems, and some genetic conditions.
-Regular vet check-ups and a healthy diet are important for their overall well-being.
+7. Health: Like all dog breeds, Huskies are prone to certain health issues, including hip dysplasia, eye problems, and genetic conditions.
+Regular vet check-ups and a balanced diet are crucial for their well-being.

 Temperament